estri012/animalsknn/README.md

 # animalsknn
-Classification of Animals Using KNN Method
+Classification of Animals Using KNN Method.

 Open PPTX file for more detail and explanation